 - familiarise themselves with the main party families in Western Europe and Eastern Europe.

 - identify the ways in which dimensions of political conflict in the new democracies of Eastern Europe differ from those in the older democracies, as well as the potential reasons for these differences.

 Module learning aims

-This module studies political parties, focusing primarily though not exclusively on parties as organisations.
-It looks at where parties come from, what they do, where they get their money, where power lies within them, what sort of people join them and why, and at arguments that parties are inevitably undemocratic organisations, finishing by considering the future prospects of political parties.
+The module studies political parties, in MT focusing primarily though not exclusively on parties as organisations.
+It looks at what parties do, where power lies within them, and at arguments that parties are inevitably undemocratic organisations, finishing by considering the future prospects of political parties.
 It looks primarily at parties in first world liberal democracies, particularly western Europe, the USA, Japan, Israel, and Australia.
-It builds on political science courses taught in earlier years.

 Recommended reading list

-Detailed readings will be given in the course handout.
-General overviews are:
+Detailed readings will be given in the module handouts.
+A general overview for MT is: